Aayush518/Embedded-System-VHDL/src/Lab_traffic_light_controller/README.md

+## Write the Vhdl code to design a traffic light controller unit with necessary assumption using state machine.(2079 regular)
 # Traffic Light Controller

 This repository contains VHDL code for a traffic light controller (`traffic_light_controller`) and its corresponding testbench (`tb_traffic_light_controller`).